Протеин: Полное руководство для спортсменов и любителей ЗОЖ

 3. Plant protein

-Plant protein is made from sources such as pea, soy, rice, hemp.
-It is ideal for vegans and people with lactose intolerance.
+Plant-based protein is made from sources such as peas, soy, rice, and hemp.
+It's ideal for vegans and those with lactose intolerance.

 • Forms: Pure (such as soy or pea) or blends to provide a complete amino acid profile.